denisecodes/Pokemon-Analysis/README.md

 <li>What Pokemon type is the strongest and the weakest?</li>
 </ul>

-You can find the data set [here](https://www.kaggle.com/datasets/rounakbanik/pokemon)
+You can find the dataset [here](https://www.kaggle.com/datasets/rounakbanik/pokemon)